Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 43. ### How can you make an image clickable in html?
       To make an image clickable, we have to use anchor tag with the image tag nested inside it and specify where we want to be directed to in "href" attribute when image in click.

-#### (no need to memorize them all, just see them once in a day and you will be able to easily explain them in interview)

 44. ### Details about all tags used in HTML table.
       | Tag Name   | Definition                                                 |
       |------------|------------------------------------------------------------|